bhuisgen/neon-webdocs/docs/neon/samples/react/index.md

 - The client bundle must render initially the same content as the server version to not force a new render (hydration) in the client browser.
 - The HTML index must include the script tag to the client bundle, not the server bundle.

-For the server configuration, the `app` handler will execute the server bundle and serve the hydrated HTML content to clients.
-The `static` middleware delivers the static assets including the client bundle.
+For the server configuration, the [`app`](/neon/configuration/server/sites/modules/handlers/app/) handler will execute the server bundle and serve the hydrated HTML content to clients.
+The [`static`](/neon/configuration/server/sites/modules/middlewares/static) middleware serves the static assets including the client bundle.

 :::tip

-Serving a client-only application is still possible with the `static` middleware.
+Serving a client-only application is still possible with the [`static`](/neon/configuration/server/sites/modules/middlewares/static/) middleware only.

 :::